 Reviewed: 3/13; 6/15

-Revised: 4/14; 7/19; 7/22
+Revised: 4/14; 7/19; 7/22; 7/25

 Related Policy: 1003.4

-The board welcomes the interest of parents and other members of the community and invites them to visit the school buildings and sites.
+The board welcomes the interest of parents and other members of the district community and invites them to visit the school buildings and sites.
 Visitors, which includes persons other than employees or students, must check in at the school/building office upon arrival.
 Visitors will be issued a visitor’s badge that must be visible at all times.

 Visitors will conduct themselves in a manner fitting to their age level and maturity and with mutual respect and consideration for the rights of others while attending school events.
 Visitors are required to follow board policies and administrative rules and regulations while on school grounds or attending school events.
 Visitors failing to conduct themselves accordingly may be asked to leave the premises.
+Children who wish to visit school must be accompanied by a parent or responsible adult.

 Adopted: 11/73